NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ``--tri-robust-threshold`` (0.1) is intentionally set to be less than the one used for ``--robust-threshold`` (0.5) to ensure pixel reprojection errors are always given a higher priority than triangulation errors.

 The value of ``--translation-weight`` is rather high, as the camera centers are known reasonably well.
+This will prevent the camera centers from moving, and should be relaxed if position refinement is desired.
+The ``--rotation-weight`` was set to 0, so the camera orientations can change with no restrictions.

 If the input cameras are reasonably accurate to start with, for example, consistent with a known DEM to within a small handful of meters, that DEM